borntofrappe/game-development/Utils/Timer/README.md

 end
 ```

 _Please note_: before removing the tween I've decided to loop one last time through the input arguments, in order to have the variables match the final value exactly.
-This works to avoid minor inconsistencies created by `dt`
+This works to avoid the inconsistencies created by `dt`.

 ```lua
 for j, definition in ipairs(tween.def) do